7 Ways to Keep Your Sanity while Kids are Home for the Summer

 5. Go on a Family Vacation

 Believe it or not, while family vacations are typically viewed as a way to make the kids happy, it’s also such a great idea for us moms to have some fun, too.
 There are so many vacation ideas out there.
 Many of which have activities for the kids to do.
 As well as the parents, separately and together.

 One of our favorite vacations is to go on a cruise.
 We feel like it’s one of the most affordable things to do if you are looking to travel – because it’s all-inclusive, has endless amounts of activities, and you get to see the world.
 Or, find an all-inclusive resort somewhere, where it has that same kind of concept, except you stay in one place.
 Family vacations are great because it breaks the monotony, and it’s extremely fun.
 The bond that is shared with everyone together is very special, and the memories that are created are priceless.

 While many moms joke about chugging wine or medicating themselves to stay sane during the summer, I’ve been using a more natural approach — with essential oils instead!
 Some of my favorite essential oils to use to keep me calm and grounded are Lavender, Frankincense, Stress Away, Peppermint, and Lemon.

 I’ll apply them on myself, diffuse them in my diffuser, add them into an Epsom salt bath, or inhale them directly from the bottle.
-The power of plants is highly underestimated – but they are very powerful in calming nerves, supporting emotions, boosting the immune system, and helping you zen out in every way.
-All of those oils and a diffuser come in a starter kit, which is what I got when I wanted to start using this stuff to naturally help me and my body.
+The power of plants is highly underestimated.
+They are very powerful in calming nerves, supporting emotions, boosting the immune system, and helping you zen out in every way.

 7. When All Else Fails, Call Grandma!